 Upstairs you’ll find three bedrooms nestling in the rafters, one at either end and a smaller children’s room to the back.
 With plenty of light flooding the space through the dormer windows and a palette of inky blues and coral pinks throughout, this upper floor has a feeling of calm about it.
 The Principal Bedroom has a walk-in wardrobe with plenty of hanging space, and an en suite with large walk-in rain shower.
 The kingsize oak bed with upholstered headboard is piled high with cushions — the setting for lazy lie-ins with the papers.
 Bedroom Two, with a super king zip & link bed, has a coastal feel to it with various hues of blue splashed about on the lampshades, cushions, and watercolours on the wall.
 There’s a cosy children’s bunk room up here too, as well as a family bathroom off the landing.

-To the front, the patio is a sunny spot for watching the world go by with a morning coffee or lunch al fresco, with views that roll down over unspoilt countryside across the road.
+To the front, the outdoor area is a sunny spot for watching the world go by with a morning coffee or lunch al fresco, with views that roll down over unspoilt countryside across the road.
 Families will love the playground just a minute’s walk from the house, and it’s a ten-minute walk down to Loe Beach, with boat hire and watersports centre.
 Here you’ll be able to watch the local gig boats row out across the Carrick Roads, or you can hire a kayak or paddleboard to explore the sheltered waters for yourself — moor up at the popular Pandora Inn on the edge of Restronguet Creek for lunch in the sunshine, or paddle further south to Falmouth and St Mawes.
 The recently revamped Loe Beach Cafe, just off the sand, sells delicious cakes, cream teas, ice creams and breakfast baps from spring through to autumn, or tip up on a Friday in summer for their fish and chips, which you can take down to eat on the beach.

 You’re an easy half-hour stroll from the beautiful National Trust gardens at Trelissick with award-winning cafe, secondhand bookshop and passenger ferry, which stops here on its route between Truro and Falmouth.
 The King Harry Ferry, just beyond Trelissick, will whisk you off to the Roseland Peninsula for secret beaches, epic coastal hikes and award-winning beachside eateries, such as the Hidden Hut on Porthcurnick Beach.
 Both Truro — Cornwall’s cultural capital with museums, theatre, independent boutiques, and brilliant places to eat and drink — and Falmouth, the county’s lively maritime town, are within easy reach.